 Unlike South Florida, Delaware’s basement is not permeable limestone.
 If we build dikes like the Dutch, we may be able to hold off the sea.
-South Florida does not have that option.
+South Central Florida does not have that option.
 When oceans rise further, sea water will flow underground and rise up on the other side of any dikes that are built.
 That is my understanding, but what do I know?
 Am I right?
 Am I wrong?

 To purchase any of my images or to make a comment, please contact me!
 This framed print is priced at $230, which includes the RAL’s 35% commission.

 Nick Serratore, RAL Exhibition Director, said, “This exhibition displays a variety of photographs using traditional and unique methods from 37 artists who were selected from over 144 submissions.
 The caliber of work submitted from all of the artists was amazing, which made it difficult for the judge during the selection process.
 Clearly, artists are taking advantage of new technology when it comes to photography, taking it to a whole new level.”

 Finally, thanks to the Big Fish restaurant chain for sponsoring the exhibit, and to Delaware Humanities for sponsoring the gallery talk.